How to Operate the OtoSimple II Unit

 - To pulse the frequency again, press and hold the Scan button again.

 - The unit turns itself off if no buttons are pressed for 60 seconds.

 Become familiar with operating the unit before using it to screen a subject for hearing loss.

-The pulsing function of the unit is optional but is useful if the subject has Tinnitus (ringing in the ears).
+The pulsing function of the unit is useful if the subject has Tinnitus (ringing in the ears).
 It also helps to clarify if a subject is actually hearing a tone.